RuxinQu/dog-tinder/README.md

 ## Features

-- User Registration and Authentication: Users can create an account, log in, and update their profiles.
+- User Registration and Authentication
+- Update the user profile and upload user images by dragging and dropping images into the **dropzone**.
 - Browse Dog Profiles: Users can view profiles of different dogs and see their details and pictures.
-- Matchmaking: Users can swipe left or right on dog profiles to express interest and potentially match with other dogs.
+- **Matchmaking**: Users can swipe left or right on dog profiles to express interest and potentially match with other dogs.
-- Private Messaging: Matched users can chat with each other through the built-in messaging system.
+- Private **Messaging**: Matched users can chat with each other through the built-in messaging system.

 ## Technologies Used